mne-tools/mne-python/doc/source/manual/forward.rst

-When the sphere model is employed, the computation of the EEG solution can be substantially accelerated by using approximation methods described by Mosher, Zhang, and Berg, see Section 13.3 (Mosher *et al.* and references therein). mne_forward_solution approximates the solution with three dipoles in a homogeneous sphere whose locations and amplitudes are determined by minimizing the cost function:
+When the sphere model is employed, the computation of the EEG solution can be substantially accelerated by using approximation methods described by Mosher, Zhang, and Berg, see :ref:`CEGEGDEI` (Mosher *et al.* and references therein). mne_forward_solution approximates the solution with three dipoles in a homogeneous sphere whose locations and amplitudes are determined by minimizing the cost function: